bcoles/kasld/docs/reproducibility.md

 VMSPLIT, individual `CONFIG_*` toggles) are not yet covered.
 Timing and side-channel components are validated separately, as their behaviour depends on hardware rather than configuration.

+These are limits on what the checks here *verify*.
+For what a KASLD result means when it is run against a target — in particular why a failure to recover the base is not evidence the system is secure — see [limitations.md](limitations.md).